-- In One Piece, Smoker did this to himself willingly.
+- Smoker does this to himself willingly.
 Why?
-Because the base he was being assigned to was at the entrance of the New World, and he wanted to be there when Luffy finally showed up.
+Because the base he is being assigned to is at the entrance of the New World, and he wants to be there when Luffy finally shows up.

-- Later on, we learn that the base is a dumping ground for the Navy's least-professional and generally unpleasant sailors.
+- Later on, we learn that the base is a dumping ground for the Marine's least-professional and generally unpleasant soldiers.

 - Lt.
-Sonny Fuzz has been reassigned to places in the lines of Antarctica (perhaps literally there, too) a couple of times, though we've never seen him actually end up there.
+Sonny Fuzz has been reassigned to places along the lines of Antarctica (perhaps literally there, too) a couple of times, though we've never seen him actually end up there.